VAPIANO gluten-free: chain of restaurants with gluten-free options –

 VAPIANO is a chain of restaurants specializing in risotto, pizza, pasta and salads, present in 33 countries and 5 continents, with more than 200 restaurants.

-From our direct experience and the research we have done, gluten-free options are currently only available in restaurants in Germany and Austria.
+From our direct experience and the research we have done, gluten-free options are currently only available in restaurants in Germany, Austria, and the Netherlands.

 In the site you can find all their restaurants in the world: